RownabDasGupta/CRICKET_DATA_ANALYSIS/README.md

 3. Please take care of the Date columns in the csv files, because the separators in the day, month and year is different in different rows.

 4. Totally useful project for Data Engineering.

-5. I used AWS path to store .csv files, you can also store in DBFS.
+5. You can use AWS storage or DBFS to store the .csv files.
+I used Databricks to create this project.

+6. To get the code use only .ipynb file.